Gabaldonlab/Q-PHAST/wiki/running.md

 # Running

-To illustrate how you can run this method we will use an example experiment in which we measured antifungal susceptibility to anidulafungin (ANI) in 24 strains and 8 drug concentrations.
-The images and input files can be found [here](https://github.com/Gabaldonlab/qCAST/tree/main/testing/testing_plates_202108), and you may check them to understand how to design the input files.
-You may follow these steps to get the calculations (this would work in LINUX for the image `mikischikora/qcast:v1`):
+To illustrate how you can run this method we will use an example experiment in which we measured antifungal susceptibility to anidulafungin (ANI) in 24 strains and 8 drug concentrations (one of them is 0).
+The images and input files can be found [here](https://github.com/Gabaldonlab/qCAST/tree/main/testing/testing_subset), and you may check them to understand how to design the input files.
+You may follow these steps to get the calculations (this would work in LINUX for the image `mikischikora/qcast:v0.1`):

 ## 1-Design the plate layout

 Follow these steps before doing the experiment:

 - Create an excel table with the 24 strains to be measured (called `strains.xlsx` in the example).
 This may contain empty wells (named 'H2O') or wells with a pool of strains that will grow in all assayed conditions (named 'Pool').
+Make sure that there are no spaces in the strain names.

 - Create an excel table with the drugs (column 'drug') and concentrations (column 'concentration') to be assayed (called `drugs.xlsx` in the example).
 The drugs table should also contain two extra columns:

     - The 'plate_batch' column should be a unique identifier for each batch of plates that will be run in a single scanner.

     - The 'plate' column should be a number between '1' and '4' indicating which plate in the batch has a given drug and concentration.
-[This image](https://github.com/Gabaldonlab/qCAST/raw/main/misc/wiki_images/example_image.jpeg) shows how to set the 'plate' number.
+The [experimental protocol]() shows how to set the 'plate' number.

 - Open the terminal and move into the folder where you have the `main.py` script with `cd <type path here>` (for example `cd /home/mschikora/Desktop/qCAST` is the path in my computer).
 To know the path of your folder you can use the 'Properties' menu.
-Once you are in the desired folder you can launch our interactive app by typing `python main.py`.
+Once you are in the desired folder you can launch our interactive app by typing `python3 main.py`.
 To get the plate layout you should follow these steps:

     - Click on the appropiate Operating System, docker image, the 'plate_layout' module and the output folder (where all files will be saved).